 Glossary: Minimum Resistance

 The ANSI/ESD S20.20 static control standards does not offer a minimum resistance reading.
-Strictly in terms of grounding static charges, any floor with a resistance <1 x 10E9 meets the 2014 version of ANSI/ESD S20.20 and is considered acceptable.
+Strictly in terms of grounding static charges, any floor with a resistance <1 x 10E9 meets ANSI/ESD S20.20 and is considered acceptable.

 While S20.20 does not specify a lowest acceptable resistance, for best practices the flooring industry has historically set the minimum resistance at no less than 2.5 x 10E4, or 25,000 ohms.
 This number was based on a defunct NFPA test method, requiring a resistance test with 500 volts of DC current applied to the surface of the flooring material.
 Current standard test methods apply much lower voltage and yield higher readings.